xbeat/Machine-Learning/README.md

 When developing machine learning solutions, it's crucial to explore various algorithms rather than settling on the first one that yields acceptable results.
 This approach allows for a more comprehensive evaluation and potentially better outcomes.
 Let's delve into the process of comparing different algorithms using Python.

+## Conditional Independence Assumption in Naive Bayes

+Conditional Independence Assumption

+Naive Bayes assumes that features are conditionally independent given the class label, meaning the presence of one feature does not affect the presence of another.
+This fundamental assumption simplifies probability calculations by allowing multiplication of individual feature probabilities.

 ## Introduction to Math and Statistics for Steam AI in Python

 Introduction to Mathematics and Statistics for Steam AI using Python